Andsbf/Toy-Robot-challenge/README.md

 ```

 ### Debugging
-The program reads from the environment the flag `DEBUG`, in case the flag is on/true, all the logging will be done according to the logging method selected, by default the program will log to a file, but this is configurable(the terminal/console can also be used for debugging)
+The program reads from the environment the flag `DEBUG`, in case the flag is on/true, all the logging will be done according to the logging method selected, by default the program will log to a file, but this is configurable(the terminal/console can also be used for debugging).
+If the DEBUG environment variable is not the the log file for the program execution will be empty

 ps: the default debugging method will create a file named with the current timestamp at the root of the project.